NickTholin/AoC2019/README.md

 https://adventofcode.com/

 Each day of December brings 2 new code puzzles.
-Solutions coded for brevity to save time.
+See ReadMe in the folders for instructions for those puzzles.